 I think you get the idea, but of course you are the best judge of what’s best for you.

-I hope this brief guide has given you some things to think about, and if you do decide to rent here in Florida I hope it helps a great rental.
+I hope this brief guide has given you some things to think about, and if you do decide to rent here in Florida I hope it helps you find a great rental.